oceanprotocol/market/README.md

 If you are using `macOS` operating system you should also make same changes to the provider url since the default barge ip can not be accessed due to some network constraints on `macOs`.
 So we should be using the `127.0.0.1:8030` (if you have changed the provider port please use that here as well) for each direct call from the market to provider, but we should keep the internal barge url `http://172.15.0.4:8030/` (this is the default ip:port for provider in barge, if changed please use the according url).
 So on inside `src/@utils/provider.ts` if on `macOS` you can hardcode this env variable `NEXT_PUBLIC_PROVIDER_URL` or set
 `127.0.0.1:8030` as `providerUrl` on all the methods that call `ProviderInstance` methods. (eg: `getEncryptedFiles`, `getFileDidInfo`, `downloadFile` etc).
 You should use the same provider url for `src/@utils/nft.ts` inside `setNFTMetadataAndTokenURI` and `setNftMetadata` and `src/components/Publish/index.tsx` inisde `encrypt` method (if you set the env variable there's no need to do this).
 You also need to use local ip's for the subgraph (`127.0.0.1` instead of `172.15.0.15`) and the metadatacache (`127.0.0.1` instead of `172.15.0.5`).

-Once you want to switch back to using the market agains remote networks you need to comment or remove the env vars that are set by `set-barge-env` script.
+Once you want to switch back to using the market against remote networks you need to comment or remove the env vars that are set by `set-barge-env` script.

 ```bash
 cd market